The Order of Adjectives

 Origin

-However, instead of putting several adjectives before one noun, let’s hear what a real person might say:
+However, instead of placing multiple adjectives in front of one noun, let’s see what a real person might say:

 They discovered a decorative century-old brown CHINESE vase in their backyard.